 Poshmark does all of that work for you.
 You simply take photos of whatever you want to list and fill out the listing details.

 Once you have a few listings, your closet will look something like this:

 Currently, Poshmark allows you to sell the following:

 But the thought of a selling site where I never had to weigh a thing was pretty darn enticing.

-I became a “posher” (no, not a follower of that one Spice girl…) in May of 2016 but honestly didn’t start doing anything with my account until 2017 when I really wanted to start getting rid of the clothes and accessories that I never wore.
+I became a “posher” in May of 2016 but honestly didn’t start doing anything with my account until 2017 when I really wanted to start getting rid of the clothes and accessories that I never wore.